• Skip to primary navigation

 2. Cook the miso mushrooms as per the recipe.
 As you’re finishing them, add reserved pasta water, or a little milk or cream if you like a creamier finish, and let it reduce slightly.

-3. Add the cooked noodles, a spoon of yogurt, fresh minced parsley, a crack of black pepper, grated parmesan, tossing to coat.
+3. Add the cooked noodles, a spoon of yogurt, fresh minced parsley, a crack of black pepper, and grated Parmesan, tossing to coat.
 You can also swap out the parsley for seaweed flakes.

 Tap stars to rate!